redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 - RHOCP = Red Hat OpenShift Container Platform
 - RHOAI = Red Hat OpenShift AI
 - ODH = Open Data Hub
+- CR = Custom Resource

 >Intended commands to be executed from the root directory of the hobbyist-guide.
 The majority of the configurations to be applied are already created, with the exception of the ones that prompts you for specifics that are either created in the command or dumped to a `scratch` dir that is in the `.gitignore`.

+>CR/Yaml is displayed on the page for review.
+The majority are provided for you in the `/configs` directory of this repo for ease of use.

 ## Access the cluster via your client CLI